Curriculum

 Design and Technology

-Our Design and Technology teaching follows the CUSP curriculum, observing the principles of evidence-led practice.
-The CUSP Design and Technology curriculum is organised into blocks with each block covering a particular area, including food and nutrition, mechanisms, structures, systems, electrical systems, understanding materials and textiles.
-Progression in each area has been deliberately woven into the fabric of the curriculum so that pupils revisit the key areas throughout their Primary journey at increasing degrees of challenge and complexity.
-Our Design and Technology curriculum equips pupils to successfully think, work and communicate like a designer.
+In Key Stage 1 and 2, the CUSP curriculum is organised into blocks with each block covering a particular set of design and technology disciplines, including food and nutrition, mechanisms, structures, systems, electrical systems, understanding materials and textiles.
+Pupils will revisit key disciplines throughout their Primary journey at increasing degrees of challenge and complexity.

 Art and Design